genelet/molecule/README.md

 where _FkTable_ means a forward table, _FkColumn_ forward table's column, and _Column_ the column in the current table.

 - In SQL, a foriegn key means a column in another table (called foreign table) that has passed its value to column in this table.
-- In _molecule_, a forward key means a column in this table that will pass value to column in another table (called forward table).
+In _molecule_, a forward key means a column in this table that will pass value to column in another table (called forward table).
+- Forward key is always a single column.
-- Forward key can be defined even if there is no native SQL foreign key, such as noSQL database or time-series database.
+- Forward key can be defined even if there is no native SQL foreign key, like NoSQL or time-series database.
 - In this package, forward key is only used in action *Delecs*.
-- Forward key is always a single column.

 ### 3.3) Table